flashcode/msgcheck/README.md

 ## Example

-    $ python msgcheck.py fr.po
+    $ msgcheck fr.po
     ======================================================================
-    /path/to/fr.po:242: end punctuation: ":" in translation, ":" not in string:
+    /path/to/fr.po:242: [punct] end punctuation: ":" in translation, ":" not in string:
     ---
     error
     ---
     erreur:
     ======================================================================
-    /path/to/fr.po:262: number of lines: 1 in string, 2 in translation:
+    /path/to/fr.po:262: [lines] number of lines: 1 in string, 2 in translation:
     ---
     Message filters:
     ---
     Filtres de
     messages:
     ======================================================================
-    /path/to/fr.po:336: spaces at beginning: 0 in string, 1 in translation:
+    /path/to/fr.po:336: [whitespace] spaces at beginning: 0 in string, 1 in translation:
     ---
     current value
     ---
      valeur courante
     ======================================================================
-    fr.po: 3 errors (almost good!)
+    /path/to/fr.po: 3 errors (almost good!)

 ## Copyright